-At Ghyston, we write on the walls.
+We all write on the walls here.
 Most design and software development companies do.
 We also stick up designs, blueprints, structures, plans, and justifications.
 And we invite feedback from the whole team.
 This is how we pin down a great set of requirements during discovery, and continue iterating to provide a great software service.

 Here are 6 reasons for writing on walls:

 Great user experience is often invisible.
 A lot of effort goes into making the user not notice it, and making onlookers think ‘Well I could have done that’.
 Great for users now, not great for evangelising design, which ultimately, is not great for users in the future.
 Demystifying the process helps everyone see that many directions have been tried and tested.
 Onlookers can see some progress and be involved in deciding what happens next, whilst the business can demonstrate results.

 UX Designers should also want this – they should want to detach themselves as instigators of ideas, from the design.
 Ideas can then be discussed on equal terms.
 They should also want to put a limit on exploration and allow for iteration.
 Working on our own website, we iterated ideas so much we genuinely forgot who originated each one.

 Inviting feedback on design says, “This is our current view of the world.
 If you have a different view, we’d love to hear it”.
 This should be all part of a collaborative design culture.
 If it isn’t – do this today.
 Take over a wall and write something on it.

 It must come part way through the design process – but not part way through a thought process (i.e. do not stick up half of a wireframe).
 Invite feedback at a particular point, and make it clear how you got there.
 This can be done at any point except right at the start, or right at the end.

 An evolving feedback wall will send the message that design is never done, feedback is always welcome, and there’s plenty of wall space for new ideas.